PavanRangani/docs/docs/prd/estate-plan/meeting-notes.md

 - Shows all the meetings which has `Gifting / Estate Planning / Trusts` section and all the notes which has `Gifting / Estate Planning / Trusts` tag.
 - Also shows the `Related meetings` where this legal entity is selected as `Related entity` and `Gifting / Estate Planning / Trusts` tag is applied
+- For Joint, Shows both Meeting/notes of joint and Individuals.
 - [See more details](../communication/meeting-notes.md#meeting-notes)

 ## UI Requirement